yuschick/horologist/README.md

 ## ToDo
+- [ ] Create a more simplistic (design) demo to showcase the library and its components
+- [ ] Create a TickTock site to host proper documentation and demos
 - [ ] Add a day/night indicator
 - [ ] Provide perpetual calendar support
   - [ ] Day indicator